Learning how to play the guitar is awesome. But in-person guitar lessons are not for everybody.

-However, it's worth a mention, because it provides you with good and free (partially) video lessons.
+However, it's worth a mention, because it provides you with a good series of free online guitar lessons.

-Even if you are not required to pay anything if you watch the lessons, the website works on an "honor-based system", so, if you use Justinguitar, you should buy his books in exchange.
+Even if you are not required to pay anything if you watch his free guitar lessons, the website works on an "honor-based system", so, if you use Justin Guitar, you should buy his books in exchange.

-In the section below you find answers to the most common doubts that guitar learners often have:
+In the section below you find answers to the most common doubts that guitar students have:

 Lastly, professional websites have the economic resources to create HD videos, with multi-camera angles, licensed official tabs and interactive tools for the best learning experience.

+Yes!
 If you never picked up a guitar before, you start from scratch, it's likely that the best course for you is Guitar Tricks Core Learning System.
-It's a complete A to Z course, in which you will begin out learning basics:
+It contains some A to Z beginners courses, in which you will begin out learning basics: